quintype/malibu/tutorial/qlitics-integration.md

 ## Implementation for Non-Malibu Publishers

-If you are not on Malibu platfrom, your Frontend website needs to implement a route `/qlitics.js` that proxies to the same route on `API_HOST`.
+If you are not on the Malibu platform, your Frontend website needs to implement a route `/qlitics.js` that proxies to the same route on `API_HOST`.
 The `qlitics.js` snippet served by `API_HOST` has the correct `publisher-id` hardcoded in it.

 ### Initialize the tracker